Hummelt/Capstone-Project/README.md

 ![Dataset](pics/recency_first_last_order.png)

-In general most of the orders were placed in the range of 200-250 days before "day 0".
+In general most of the orders were placed in the range of 200-250 days after "day 0".

 ## Conclusion: Geographic relationship in view of customer characteristics

-- There is not a clear correlation between location and customer sub-segment.
+- No clear correlation between location and customer sub-segment
-- Along the cost line of Rio de Janeiro are the biggest communities, which also falls in line with areas of high revenue.
-On the other hand, Sao Paulo has, by a big margin, the biggest overall customer count.
-This is an important conclusion for logistics and supply chain.
+- The biggest communities along the cost line of Rio de Janeiro are areas of high revenue.
+Sao Paulo has the biggest overall customer count.
+This is an important fact for logistics and supply chain solutions.
-- Some level of clustering in view of higher- and lower total reveny can be seen.
-This might for a big part be the effect of the group sizes.
-Geographical clusters of high revenue are "Campinas" and the south east of Rio de Janeiro.
+- Some level of clustering in respect to higher- and lower total revenue can be seen.
+This might have a big portion on the effect of the group sizes.
+Geographical clusters of high revenue are "Campinas" and the south east of Rio.
-- There seem to be a slightly higher general purchase price in the north of Brazil when looking at the level of individual customers.
-A statistical test to validate this statement would need to be performed before basing any decisions on this.
+- Slightly higher general price of purchase in the north of Brazil on an individual customer level.
+Before coming to any conclusions here this needs to be statistically tested.

 # Part II